Making a Backup Sanitation Plan

 No City Water

-Three types of systems or methods can be used as a make-shift toilet.
+Three types of systems or methods can be used as a make-shift toilet: home toilet system, the bucket system, and the porta-potty system.
+Take a look at all three options below and decide which one will work best for you and your family.
 Having this ready to go in storage will make your life a lot easier should the plumbing system be disrupted for any substantial amount of time.

 Home Toilet System

-If the plumbing is not working, two toilet bowls will work as one of the three options as long as they are not clogged or otherwise in disrepair.
+If the plumbing is not working, toilets can be repurposed as containment systems by using plastic liners.
 The "items needed" list assumes that you have two toilets in your home that are suitable to be used for this purpose.
 If you only have one, add one more bucket on to your shopping list.
 Another lid is optional but not necessary.

 Items Needed